My rating: 4 of 5 stars

-> And another great man by the name of Erich Fromm, a German psychologist/humanistic philosopher/sociologist, added to these thoughts years ago: “Man’s main task in life is to give birth to himself, to become who he potentially is.
+Another great man by the name of Erich Fromm, a German psychologist/humanistic philosopher/sociologist, added to these thoughts years ago: “Man’s main task in life is to give birth to himself, to become who he potentially is.
 The most important product of his effort is his own personality.”

-> And the Copt continues:
+The Copt continues:

-> “The person who has set off in search of his dreams will also have moments when he regrets his decision, and then all he wants is to go back and find a job that will pay him enough to survive.
+“The person who has set off in search of his dreams will also have moments when he regrets his decision, and then all he wants is to go back and find a job that will pay him enough to survive.

 “The following day, though, the heart of every worker or every adventurer will once again be filled with euphoria and confidence.
 Both will see the fruits of the Offering and will be glad.